-At Tayst, we’re committed to Earth First, and protecting the environment while making the process simple and enjoyable.
+At Tayst, we’re committed to protecting the environment while also making the process simple and enjoyable.
 Part of that mission means highlighting businesses that are helping combat pollution and food waste in creative and unique ways.

-Below are some amazing companies doing their part to make composting easy and efficient.
-By participating in a composting program, you can help eliminate harmful greenhouse gas emissions from landfills, support your local economy, and give nutrient-rich soil back to the community.
+We’ve compiled a list of top companies participating in a composting program so you can help eliminate harmful greenhouse gas emissions from landfills, support your local economy, and give nutrient-rich soil back to the community.

 Scraps Mile High

 Scraps is taking sustainability in Denver to a whole new level.
-Before Scraps, residents in apartments and multi-family buildings didn’t have a way to collect and properly dispose of their compost.
-That’s what founder Christi Turner set out to solve.
+Before Scraps Mile High, residents in apartments and multi-family buildings didn’t have a way to collect and properly dispose of their compost; that’s what founder Christi Turner set out to solve.

 Now the company works with local building owners to offer customized compost pickup services for all kinds of residents and businesses, from single-family and multi-family homes to restaurants and other small businesses.
 And if that isn’t cool enough, Scraps is entirely “pedal-powered” by bikes and trikes.

-Learn more about how Scraps is helping Denver’s economy and environment by visiting their website.
+Learn more about how Scraps is helping Denver’s economy and environment.

 Florida (Tampa Bay)

 The Tampa Bay area throws away 1.3 million pounds of food every day, 95% of which ends up being burned or dumped into a landfill.
 That’s why Suncoast Compost is committed to alleviating the problem and turning food waste back into, well, food!